vijaybalebail/Python-fullstack-development/Python_fullstack/DockerBasics.md

 Docker makes it easy to develop and deploy applications.
 In crude terms Docker is a technology allowing you to run virtual computers.
 It lets you build these running Docker "containers" from layers of instructions.
 Docker containers are becoming prevalent in application deployments, particular in a cloud world where automation is important.
 Docker lets you easily control that deployment.

-In this post I will look at application tier, which is the most interesting piece of the architecture where automation helps greatly for frequent changes and multiple deployments.
+In this workshop, we will look at application tier, which is the most interesting piece of the architecture where automation helps greatly for frequent changes and multiple deployments.
 For a deeper discussion on why Docker is cool, see the Database-focused presentation [Best Practices for running Oracle Database on Docker](https://de.slideshare.net/gvenzl/oracle-database-on-docker-best-practices-92806097).

 ### Docker Terminology